Lane Thomas Player Props: Nationals vs. Rockies

 Lane Thomas At The Plate

-- Among qualified hitters, he ranks 46th in batting average, while his on-base percentage ranks 60th and he is 102nd in slugging.
+- Among qualified hitters in baseball, he ranks 46th in batting average, 53rd in on-base percentage, and 106th in slugging.

-- In 66.7% of his six games this season, Thomas has picked up at least one hit.
-He's also had three multi-hit games.
+- In five of seven games this year (71.4%) Thomas has had a hit, and in three of those games he had more than one (42.9%).

-- In six games played this season, he has not gone deep.
+- In seven games played this season, he has not gone deep.

-- Thomas has picked up an RBI in two games this year, with multiple runs batted in once.
+- Thomas has driven in a run in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.